 Imagine a little bird landing to grab a little worm.
-It flies back up and smacks against your window with a deafening ‘thud’.
-Luckily, it only glanced your window and was able to recover, but not all birds are so lucky.
+It flies back up and smacks against your window with a deafening ‘thud.’
+Luckily, it only glanced at your window and was able to recover, but not all birds are so lucky.
 In fact, thousands of birds die each year by flying into domestic windows.

 Why Birds Fly into Windows

 Very put, a bird cannot see glass.
 They see reflections of the sky and trees and believe that they are real.
 They sometimes even see something in your house that looks interesting and try to fly towards them, literally colliding head-on with your window.
 Luckily, you can eliminate this problem, My Pro Blog.

 Being actively involved in saving birds is something that we should all commit to.
 After all, we are the ones that have invaded their natural habitat and put windows there for them to fly into.
 If you hang some objects inside or outside of your window, then the reflections the birds see are broken up, and they will stop flying into them.